5t0n3/pg-13/README.md

   via a command
 - **Game nights** with points awarded based on how long someone stays in a call for
-- Something about the [**Door to Darkness**](pg13/cogs/door_to_darkness.py), if you so desire :)

 ## Configuration

 An [example configuration](config.example.toml) is included in this repository which shows the structure that PG-13 expects when running.
-If you are running PG-13 without using the supplied NixOS module options, it expects a `config.toml` file in the working directory, or wherever the `CONFIG_PATH` environment variable points to, if applicable.
+The bot expects its configuration to be supplied as a
+[systemd credential](https://systemd.io/CREDENTIALS/) with the name `config.toml`.
+If the `services.pg-13.configFile` option is set, this is handled automatically;
+otherwise you can set it up manually using something like the `SetCredential` service option.

 If you're using NixOS, something like [agenix](https://github.com/ryantm/agenix) can be useful for managing your PG-13 configuration.
 Just set